The One Tree: Plot summary

 Following the vision he received from the Clave at Revelstone, Thomas Covenant seeks to fix the corruption of the Land after the Staff of Law's destruction.
 He is accompanied on his quest by Linden Avery, a physician from his own "real" world, and four Haruchai bodyguards.
-They use a ship crewed by the Giants, a benevolent, seafaring people.
+They use a ship crewed by the Giants, a seafaring people.
 The journey is made more difficult by Covenant's bouts of madness from the venomous bite of a Sunbane-spawned monster.
-Linden, who in this world is endowed with clairvoyance, is frustrated by her inability to help him.
+Linden, who in this world is endowed with an ability to sense health of animals and plants, is frustrated by her inability to help him.

-From the Land, the Giant-ship sails to the home of the Elohim, a wise race.
-Linden perceives that the Elohim are the embodiment of Earthpower, the source of the beauty and magic.
+From the Land, the Giant-ship sails to the home of the Elohim that Linden perceives are an embodiment of Earthpower, the source of magic.
 Despite their seeming omnipotence, the Elohim are bound by a strange code of behavior and provide no direct help, other than helping Covenant unlock the location of the One Tree, from which the Staff of Law was fashioned.
-In the course of rendering this service, the Elohim cause Covenant to go into a catatonic state; "don't touch me" is all he can say.
+In the course of rendering this service, the Elohim deliberately cause Covenant to go into a catatonic state; "don't touch me" is all he can say.

 The travelers find that one of the Elohim, named Findail, has joined them aboard the Giants' ship for his own purposes.
 The questors are not pleased but are powerless to make him leave.
 After suffering severe damage in a storm, in which Findail refuses to help, the ship arrives at the port city of the Bhrathair, a militaristic – but also wealthy and civilized – people living at the edge of a great desert.
 The Bhrathair are ruled by the gaddhi, Rant Absolain, who rather coldly receives the quest's shore party, and it is discovered that the true ruler is the gaddhi's chief adviser, a wizard named Kasreyn of the Gyre.
 Kasreyn initially appears to be kindly disposed to the quest but is revealed to have ulterior motives.